 Gerlinde is a pathologist by trade whose research centers around the mechanisms of fibrosis and new treatments.
 She enjoys staying active by hiking in the mountains and sprinting between clinic and lab.
 She finds optimizing complex lab protocols as gratifying as perfecting the recipes in her side-gig as an undercover chef.

-Lu’s current research in focusing on the immune modulatory mechanisms in fibrosing conditions and the potential immunotherapy on fibrosis disease.
+Lu has been leading the discovery on how immune modulatory mechanisms play a crucial role in IPF lung fibrosis.
+This research is the first in its kind demonstrating that immunotherapy could work against fibrosis and lung fibrosis.
 She normally has a lot of different projects on her plate, but she tackles them without hesitation.
 Also found on her plate are the aromatic home-cooked meals she brings for lunch everyday that make other members hungry before their own lunch break.
 Her source of energy is hiking every other week with her family.

 Cristabelle De Souza is a recent addition to our lab from UC Davis Medical Center.
 Armed with a Ph.D. in Cancer Biology she joins our team as a researcher steering our investigations into fibrotic research further.
 A classic type A personality, she constantly likes to be on the move.
 In addition to science and medicine, she is trained in latin american dancing and plays the guitar which keeps research frustrations at bay.
 She also likes to live life on the edge and takes part in adventure sports.
 Cristabelle says she is a terrible cook and is always looking up seminars that provide free lunch!

-Qiwen Deng loves science and research, she is interested to study innate immunity and fibrosis in disease.
-When she is not working in the lab (which is almost never) she enjoys reading, fine art and good food and playing pool with friends.
+Qiwen Deng loves science and research, she is interested in studying innate immunity and fibrosis in endstage kidney disease in the setting of diabetic nephropathy.
+When she is not working in the lab (which is almost never) she enjoys traveling, reading, fine art and good food and playing pool with friends.

-Atif Saleem is currently a Hematopathology fellow at Stanford and will be a Dermatopathology fellow here next year: this mélange of interests makes him enthusiastic and grateful to be in the Wernig lab.
+Atif Saleem has been training in Hematopathology and Dermatopathology at Stanford : this mélange of interests makes him enthusiastic and grateful to be in the Wernig lab.
 He is interested in patho mechanisms of GVHD driving fibrosis, in addition interested in effects of viruses on the immune repertoire and disease.
 Outside the lab, you can find him getting injured snowboarding or probably jet-lagged given his interest of global health.

 Prospective major in Chemistry, biological chemistry track